aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 !!! warning
     Before proceeding, please ensure that you have your Together Llama Guard 7B Assistant endpoint token set up.
 This is necessary to run one of our baseline cookbooks, MLCommon's AI Safety Benchmark.

 On this page, you need to fill out the form.
-If you wish to test a smaller dataset, replace the value in the 'Run a smaller set' field.
+If you wish to test a smaller dataset, replace the value in the "Run a smaller set" field.
 By default, the value is 0, which means the entire cookbook will be run.
 By entering a value, you can specify the number of prompts to be tested from each dataset, as specified in the recipe.
-Once you've completed the form, click on 'Run' to start the test.
+Once you've completed the form, click on "Run" to start the test.

 ![Fill out the form and start the test](./res/run_bm_7.png)

 The benchmark test is now running.
-You can click on 'See Details' to view the endpoints and cookbooks that are currently running.
-If you wish to exit an ongoing run, click on 'Cancel'.
+You can click on "See Details" to view the endpoints and cookbooks that are currently running.
+If you wish to exit an ongoing run, click on "Cancel".

 ![View test details or cancel the run](./res/run_bm_8.png)